Hypercubers/hypercubing.xyz/docs/theory/gods-number.md

 ## Estimate

-Good FMC speedsolves average 200 STM, so God's number is probably lower than that.
+Good FMC solves average 200 STM, so God's number is probably lower than that.

-The best 3^4^ solver program we have is [robodoan](https://github.com/HactarCE/robodoan), which is able to reliably compute a 60-75 STM solution to F2L using incremental blockbuilding.
+The best 3^4^ solver program we have is [robodoan](https://github.com/HactarCE/robodoan), which is able to reliably compute a 60-75 STM solution to F2L using incremental blockbuilding, though it doesn't solve LL.

 ## Conclusion